Electric heaters vs. reverse cycle air conditioner

 We’ve explained earlier how reverse cycle air conditioners are 300% energy efficient while causing less carbon dioxide to be produced in power plants burning fossil fuel than other kinds of electric heaters.
 Additionally, modern systems generally have air-purifying filters which trap, absorb and deactivate microscopic particles, such as dust allergens, virus bacteria and odours.

-For the match point, reverse cycle AC comes with a “2 in 1 device” feature, meaning that the same AC keeps itself busy to cool you down during summer whereas the heater sits dormant in storage.
+Lastly, reverse cycle air con comes with a “2 in 1 device” feature, meaning that the same air con keeps itself busy to cool you down during summer whereas the heater sits dormant in storage.

 And that’s the game!
 Reverse cycle air con wins, 4.0.24 to electric heaters’ 0.0.0!